Monsaiaung/UFOs/README.md

 - On the right is the table with data showing the date, city, state, country, shape, duration and comments of the sighting.

 ## Summary

+- One drawback of this webpage is that the user might not know what to search for in filtering the data.
+It woulld be helpful if filtering the data has a drop down option so the user can easily click on particular data they want.

+- Two additional recommendations for further development would be
+   1. To clean and format the duration data have different format.
+For example, some data shows 10:00 which is unclear if it was 10 minutes or if the sighting was spotted at 10:00 am/pm.
+   2. To let the user know the range of dates to search for.
+Currently it seems like the sightings only occured in the month of January.
+It will be much clearer for the user if one can know what data are availble and the limitations of the dataset.